Poaq-codes/scrapeFitbit/README.md

   5) Lines 52, 57, 63 the same as 2-4 above, but for fitbit archive data

 If you don't want either the archive or non-archive data upload, simply comment out the lines.

+To run the script, open a console and type `Rscript uploadData.R`.